Alxmerino/Project-Timer/README.md

 ## Todo
 - [x] Add lint
 - [ ] Ability to edit/reset timer
+- [ ] Able to change title after it's added

+would be nice if 2 hours works same with 2 minutes
+2 min

+BUG: can have multiple timers running, start one then start another

 - [ ] Integrate Per-day project hours (calendar?)
 - [ ] test!!!